Our Favorite Gifts to Bring to a Holiday Party

 In need of a little inspiration?
 We rounded up a few of our favorite items from recent at-home evaluations and asked a handful of entertaining enthusiasts for their recommendations, too.
 Consider this a foolproof way to earn yourself an invite back.

 Need more holiday shopping help and inspiration?
-We’ve got you covered with great gift ideas for everyone on your list, including home chefs and culinary enthusiasts.
+We’ve got you covered with great gift ideas for everyone on your list, including home chefs and other culinary enthusiasts.

 Happy Organics Beeswax Asparagus Taper Candles, 9" tall (Pair)